Our Bare Root fruit trees are now on sale, so this is the ideal moment to order and avoid the October price increase.

 Plum Excalibur - St Julien A

-Dessert Plum Excalibur fruit trees - A good, reddish-purple plum (raised in 1970) producing large, sweet fruit that's ready for picking in mid-August.
+Dessert Plum Excalibur fruit trees - A good, reddish-purple plum (raised in 1970) producing large, sweet fruit that's ready for picking in mid-late August.
 The pale yellow flesh is sweet and juicy with a very good flavour that is claimed to be better than Victoria.
 When ripe the Excalibur Plum stone is free.

-Plum Jubilee - St Julien A
+Plum Jubilee

 Dessert Plum Jubilee fruit trees - Jubilee is also known as Jubileum, it is best thought of as an improved Victoria plum.
 Fruit size is larger than Victoria and picks around 10 days earlier.
 Jubilee is also a self fertile Plum variety.

-Plum Marjories Seedling - St Julien A
+Plum Marjories Seedling

 Dessert/Culinary Plum Marjorie's Seedling fruit trees - Excellent choice if you want a late plum.
 Marjorie's Seedling received the Award of Merit from the Royal Horticultural Society.
 The oval fruit has yellow flesh that is moderately sweet when fully ripe.
 Marjorie's Seedling flowers later so it misses early frosts.
 Picking time late September.
 Marjorie's Seedling is a self fertile plum variety.

-from £12.48
+from £41.48